mobiusklein/glycresoft/docs/cli-apps/database/text-glycan.rst

 where classifier is one of the recognized glycan composition classifiers such as ``N-glycan``, ``O-glycan``, or ``GAG-linker``.
-For more information on glycan composition classifiers, please see `Glycan Composition Classes <todo>`_.
+For more information on glycan composition classifiers, please see :ref:`Glycan Composition Classes <glycan_classes>`.

-.. click:: glycan_profiling.cli.build_db:glycan_text
+.. click:: glycresoft.cli.build_db:glycan_text
     :prog: glycresoft build-hypothesis glycan-text

 For more information on reductions and derivatizations, please see `Glycan Modifications <todo>`_